cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - Deirdre will write this section.

 * EdDSA Verification

   - `"Verify(PK, sig)"` outputs accept or fail

 # Protocol Overview

-To be completed
+Chelsea will write this

 # Two-Round FROST with Trusted Dealer

 ## Trusted Dealer Key Generation

-To be completed
+Chelsea will write this

 ## Signing

-To be completed
+Chelsea will write this

-# Curve and Verification Compatbility
+# Curve and Verification Compatability

-Deirdre will help with this.
+Deirdre will write this.

 * EdDSA over edwards25519 (RFC 8032)

 * EdDSA over Ristretto

+# Serialization and Message Format

+Teor will write this.

 # Security Considerations